 " about her.

-American-born singer Marsha Hunt is also cited by many as the inspiration for the song.
+American-born singer Marsha Hunt is also sometimes cited as the inspiration for the song.
 She and Jagger met when she was a member of the cast in the London production of the musical Hair

 According to the book Up And Down With The Rolling Stones